crschnick/remix/README.md

             .set(Car::available).to(() -> true)
             .build();

-## Wrapped components

-One limitation of records is that there is no possibility to override the component accessors or to validate some inputs without defining a complete canonical constructor.
-When working with the following record:
+## Limits of records

+According to the Java Language Specification, a record class is designed to be a shallowly immutable and transparent carrier for a fixed set of values, called the record components.
+While this shallow immutability is acceptable when working with records internally, it is nod ... when exposing records to other users.
+In their basic form however, records are severely limited in their capabilities and applications, because they are not completely mutable and not completely immutable.

+Suppose we want to create a simple car storage class.
+However, we want to be able to add new cars to it and validate the added car objects.
+This does not violate the record definition, since the car list object itself does not change, only its content does.
+Furthermore, we don't want to be able to add cars from the outside without doing validation.

-    public record CarStorage(List<Car> cars) {
+    public record CarStorage(List<Car> cars, int capacity) {
         public void addCar(Car car) {
-            Objects.requireNonNull(car);

-            // Do some database stuff ...
+            // Do some validation

-            // If we succeed, add the car to the storage cars.get().add(car);
+            if (car == null || cars.size() == capacity) {
+                return;
             }

+            cars.add(car);
         }

-which represents the car data stored in some database, a big problem is that the list itself is still mutable and can be accessed and modified from the outside.
+    }

+However, there are several problems with the record:

+    List<Car> cars = new ArrayList<>();
+    cars.add(c1);
+    cars.add(c2);
+    CarStorage store = new CarStorage(cars);

+    // Alters the database from the outside! cars.remove(c1);

+    List<Car> storeContent = store.cars();
+    // Clears the contents of the store from the outside! storeContent.clear();

+To solve these problems, we have to make a defensive copy of the list when constructing an instance and return an unmodifiable list view to prevent tampering with the database from outside this instance.
+With records however, there is no possibility to override the component getters.
+Therefore, with standard records, it is impossible to solve this problem.

+The goal of remix is to provide tools to selectively override standard record behaviour for specific record components when needed.

+## Wrapped components

-If we want to achieve complete immutability from the outside, then we can use wrapped components provided by Remix.
+If we want to achieve complete immutability from the outside, we can use wrapped components provided by Remix.
-This is done by wrapping record components and defining a Remixer class, that is able to alter the standard record behaviour:
+This is done by wrapping the needed record components and creating a Remix object, which is able to alter the standard record behaviour:

-    @Remix(CarStorage.Remixer.class)
+    @Remix
-    public record CarStorage(Wrapped<List<Car>> cars) {
+    public record CarStorage(Wrapped<List<Car>> cars, WrappedInt capacity) {
         public void addCar(Car car) {
-            cars.get().add(Objects.requireNonNull(car));
+            if (car == null || cars.get().size() == capacity.get()) {
+                return;
             }

-        static class Remixer implements RecordRemixer<CarStorage> {
-            @Override
+            cars.add(car);
+        }

-            public void create(RecordRemix<CarStorage> r) {
+        private static void createRemix(RecordRemix<CarStorage> r) {
-                // Return an unmodifiable list view to prevent tampering
+            // Return an unmodifiable list view when calling the component getter
-                // with the database from outside this instance r.get(o -> o.add(CarStorage::cars, Collections::unmodifiableList));
+            // to prevent tampering with the storage from the outside r.get(o -> o.add(CarStorage::cars, Collections::unmodifiableList));

             // Check for null and make a defensive copy of the list when constructing an instance. r.assign(o -> o
+                    .check(CarStorage::capacity, c -> c > 0)
                     .notNull(CarStorage::cars)
-                        .check(CarStorage::cars, c -> !c.contains(null))
+                    .check(CarStorage::cars, c -> c.stream().noneMatch(Objects::isNull))
                     .add(CarStorage::cars, ArrayList::new)
             );
-            }
         }
     }